Chart of Accounts¶

 Virtual Charts of Accounts¶

-The structure of a chart of accounts is imposed by the legislation in effect in the country of concern.
-Unfortunately, that structure does not always correspond to the view that a company's CEO needs.
+The structure of a chart of accounts is imposed by the legislation in effect in the country concerned.
+Unfortunately, that structure does not always correspond to the view that a company needs.

 The most interesting thing about virtual charts of accounts is that they can be used in the same way as the default chart of accounts for the whole organization.
 For example, you can establish budgets from your consolidated accounts or from the accounts from one of your companies.